git-moss/DrivenByMossWiki/Mackie-MCU.md

 * To confirm a patch or device selection and close the Browser press the _Enter_ button.
 * To discard the patch selection press the _Cancel_ button.

+### Marker

+* Press the _Marker_ button to start.
+If you do not have a marker button you can assign this command to a function button.
+* Click the knobs to start the playback from a marker position.

 ## Foot switches

 * **Footswitch 1** (MCU USER A) - Function be assigned in the settings dialog.